 The 18-credit nonprofit management certificate is offered by the College of General Studies in partnership with Pitt's Graduate School of Public and International Affairs.
 The program provides a solid foundation for those looking to enter the field of public service, to enhance their current roles, or to assume leadership positions.
 Coursework covers topics including management, fundraising, human resources, and more.

-The certificate can be pursued as a stand-alone program or in conjunction with another degree at the University of Pittsburgh.
-The credits you earn while completing this certificate may also be transferred to a bachelor’s degree program at CGS, such as our bachelor of arts in public service.
+The certificate can be pursued as a standalone program or in conjunction with another degree at the University of Pittsburgh.
+The credits you earn while completing this certificate may also be transferred to a bachelor’s degree program at CGS, such as our BA in public service.